openstack/openstack-ansible/doc/source/install-guide/configure-openstack.rst

 configuration entries in ``/etc/openstack_deploy/user_variables.yml``.

 This section provides guidance for how to make use of this facility.
-Further guidance is available in the `Developer Documentation`_.
+Further guidance is available in the Developer Documentation in the section titled `Setting overrides in configuration files`_.

 .. _OpenStack Configuration Reference: http://docs.openstack.org/draft/config-reference/
-.. _Developer Documentation: ../developer-docs/extending.html#setting-overrides-in-configuration-files
+.. _Setting overrides in configuration files: ../developer-docs/extending.html#setting-overrides-in-configuration-files

 Overriding .conf files
 ~~~~~~~~~~~~~~~~~~~~~~